 Despite being the newest theme park at Walt Disney World, Animal Kingdom has plenty of interesting statistics and facts.

 For example, did you know that the original plans for the Animal Kingdom featured an area called the Beastly Kingdom?
-Eventually, a new land Pandora – The World of Avatar was built on the land reserved for the Beastly Kingdom.
+Eventually, a new land Pandora – The World of Avatar was built on this land.

 Essential Knowledge for Planning Your Visit to the Animal Kingdom